 Maps of protected areas (glass sponge reefs, seagrass beds etc.) are available at the DFO website and at the Marina.
 Please ask staff for information.

-Gibsons Marina has partnered with the Sunshine Coast Salmonid Enhancement Society (SCSES), donating $1,000 to help fund the summer youth camp program offered at Chapman Creek Hatchery.
+Gibsons Marina has partnered with the Sunshine Coast Salmonid Enhancement Society (SCSES), donating $1,000 to help fund its first summer youth camp program offered at Chapman Creek Hatchery.
 Receiving the cheque from marina owner Klaus Fuerniss, SCSES Executive Director David Burnett noted that “This grant will help towards communication of this initiative, purchase of supplies, and be the stable funding base on which we can build the youth education program for the future.”

-Fuerniss, who acquired the marina in May, 2015, stated that “this partnership will work well with our commitment to education and the environment.
+Fuerniss felt that “this partnership will work well with our commitment to education and the environment.
 Gibsons Marina received the International Blue Flag designation in June of this year in part because of that commitment.
 We are so pleased to work with the Chapman Creek Hatchery team to help our young people reach a better understanding and enjoyment of our natural marine environment.”
 Burnett added, “We are very proud to be associated with the West Coast’s first Blue Flag Marina – and we were very excited when they reached out to us to offer assistance when we launched the program.”